 The Complaint fails to present a basis for a finding of misconduct.
-Complainant's allegation concerns the substance of the Subject Judge's official actions, and the allegation is directly related to the merits of the Subject Judge's decisions or procedural rulings.
+All of Complainant's allegation concerns the substance of the Subject Judge's official actions, findings, and orders in the above-described case, and the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
 For that reason, this Complaint is DISMISSED.